 Commonly used numerical techniques (see for instance \cite{Shoftner08,KarJaiOos16,BroDuMoa15,JosKwo16}) make use of regression approaches, based on a modification of the Least-Squares Monte Carlo approach in \cite{LonSch01}, to alleviate the high computational cost of fully nested Monte Carlo simulations such as those initially proposed in \cite{GorJun10,BroDuMoa11}.
 We refer to \cite{alcacre2017} for a high-performance GPU implementation of nested Monte Carlo for bilateral xVA computations in a modern set-up including credit, margin and capital, for a large book of about 200,000 trades with 2000 counterparties.

 {For an application of adjoint algorithmic differentiation (AAD) to xVA simulation by regression see, for instance, \cite{capriotti2017aad, Fries19aad}.}

 An alternative, hybrid, approach to counterparty risk computations is taken in \cite{GraFenKanOos14}, where standard pricing methods are applied to the products in the portfolio and outer Monte Carlo estimators for exposures.
 Techniques based purely on PDEs generally suffer from the \emph{curse of dimensionality}, a rapid increase of computational cost in presence of high dimensional problems.
 A PDE approach with factor-based dimension reduction has been proposed in \cite{GraKanRei18}.
-Observe that in presence of collaterals, a PDE representation for CVA and DVA is not always available.

 In the broader context of high-dimensional problems involving large amounts of data, machine learning techniques have witnessed dramatically increasing popularity.
 Of particular interest is the concept of an artificial neural network (ANN).
 From a mathematical perspective, ANNs are multiple nested compositions of relatively simple multivariate functions.